brgibson/www/contacts/README.md

 Even though it would probably not be necessary for a contacts widget, I added [schema.org microdata](http://schema.org/) for each entry because it is important for any customer facing website to use microdata.

-For EI8, there is no graying out the other contacts on click or hover.
-Since it still looked ok, I didn't think it was necessary to add extra css or javascript to support for feature.
+For EI8, the graying out of the non-highlighted contacts on click/hover does not work.
+Since it still looked fine to me, I didn't think it was necessary to add extra css or javascript to support for feature for IE8.
+It works well in IE9.

-For IE7, I decided not to spend time adding hacks in the css in favor of adding a click event handler to support touch devices
+I decided not to spend time adding hacks for IE7, in favor of adding a click event handler to support touch devices.
+Also, I was told IE7 is no longer supported and that I could ignore this requirement.

 #### Things I would do differently

-While trying to be clever, I believe I unintentionally started the great specificity war of 2014.
-Initially I thought it would be good to specify my styles in terms of html elements (so I could save some markup on selectors) but obviously this made my css dependent on my markup.
-For things like things like graying out the contacts and hiding/showing elements it was a poor decision to to use html elements.
-Also, I thought it would be clever to use '>' to target specific definition lists instead of using selectors, but it just turned into a giant headache.
+While trying to be clever, I believe I unintentionally started the Great Specificity War of 2014.
+Initially I thought it would be good to specify my styles in terms of html elements (so I could save some bytes on selectors) but this made my css dependent on my markup (duh!).
+For behavior like graying out the contacts and hiding/showing elements it was a poor decision to to use html elements.
+I also thought it would be clever to use the child selector, `>`, to target specific definition lists instead of using selectors, but it turned into a giant headache.
-Doing this again (or taking a bit more time to refactor).
-I would make sure to use the least specific selectors possible and depend on classnames instead of html markup for my styling.
+Doing this again (or taking a bit more time to refactor), I would make sure to use the least specific selectors possible and depend on classnames instead of the html markup for my styling.

-If this were in a regular job setting, I would have reached out to my co-workers on a couple of css questions.
+Also, if this were not in a challenge setting, I would have reached out to my co-workers with a couple of css questions.
-For example, I'm wondering if there is a better and more maintainable way to partially hide the border for the contact details (so when the contact is expanded, it appears that the name flows into the not sure that the full contact detail).
-I currently implemented this with the :after pseudo-selector, but I'm curious if anyone else has any better solutions.
+For example, I'm wondering if there is a better and more maintainable way to partially hide the top-left border for the contact details (so when the contact is expanded, it appears that the name flows into the full contact details.
+I implemented this with the :after pseudo-selector, but I'm curious if there is a better solution.

 ## Challenge Description